Modulus of continuity of Kerov transition measure for continual Young diagrams: The bounds for the cumulative function

 The integrand on the right-hand side of \eqref{eq:bound} can be heuristically interpreted as a continuous, smoothed-out version of the indicator function $\mathbbm{1}_{(-\infty, z_0]}$.

 Some readers may find it aesthetically more pleasing to replace in \eqref{eq:equation-for-Kerov} and \eqref{eq:bound} the quantity $\zzeroplus$ by $\hat{z}:= \zzeroplus-\epsilon$.

-\begin{proof} Our strategy will be to apply \cref{prop:steepest}.
-We revisit the setup considered in \crefrange{sec:input}{sec:intersection}.
+\begin{proof} Our strategy will be to apply Proposition~\ref{prop:steepest}.
+We revisit the setup considered in Sections~\ref{sec:input}--\ref{sec:intersection}.
 Let the affine function $f$ be given by \eqref{eq:f-for-z0} and, as before, let $z_+$ be the maximal solution of \eqref{eq:zetplus}.
-In order to find an upper bound for $z_+$ we notice that such a maximal value corresponds to the affine function $f$ with the smallest possible $v$-intercept, see \cref{fig:three-zigzags}.
+In order to find an upper bound for $z_+$ we notice that such a maximal value corresponds to the affine function $f$ with the smallest possible $v$-intercept, see Figure~\ref{fig:three-zigzags}.

-The inequality \cref{eq:blue-bound} taken at $z=z_0$ implies that the affine function~$f$ is bounded from below by
+The inequality \eqref{eq:blue-bound} taken at $z=z_0$ implies that the affine function~$f$ is bounded from below by

 With these notations, \eqref{eq:equation-for-Kerov} can be rewritten in the form

 By comparing it with the defining property \eqref{eq:zetplus} it follows that $\zzeroplus$ is a special case of~$z_+$ evaluated for the minimal affine function $f_{\min}$.
 In this way we proved that $z_+ \leq \zzeroplus$.